34 Best Spy Thriller Books To Add To Your Library

 31. The Travelers by Chris Pavone

 Your pulse will race as you read The Travelers, which Chris Pavone published in 2016.
-This book takes a writer for a magazine and thrusts him into a spy tale. one bad choice after another takes him deep into an international deception.
-While the ending of the book is excellent, it is the main character’s experiences on the journey that make it an enduring read.
+This book takes a writer for a magazine and thrusts him into a spy tale.
+One wrong choice after another takes him deep into an international deception.
+While the book’s ending is excellent, the main character’s experiences on the journey make it an enduring read.
 If you’re searching for more thriller novels, check out our list of the best Carter Brown books.
 You can also search for thriller authors using our search bar at the top right of the post.

 “For a long time she thought of life as an accumulation of experiences, but recently she’s realized that it’s also the opposite: a narrowing.
 Living the same day, over and over.”